-Helpful Hints: It really helps to start off by giving your own personal example as a
+Helpful Hints: It really helps to start off by giving your own personal example as a way to stimulate their thinking.

 For example, How Does Your Garden Grow.
 If a person lists gardening as a favorite or recent recreation activity, they may respond that sense of accomplishment, some exercise, and stress release were the benefits they personally derived from this activity.